vdauchy/docker-php-api/docs/Api/ImageApi.md

 $shmsize = 56; // int | Size of `/dev/shm` in bytes.
 The size must be greater than 0.
 If omitted the system uses 64MB.
 $squash = true; // bool | Squash the resulting images layers into a single layer. *(Experimental release only.)*
 $labels = "labels_example"; // string | Arbitrary key/value labels to set on the image, as a JSON map of string pairs.
 $networkmode = "networkmode_example"; // string | Sets the networking mode for the run commands during build.
 Supported standard values are: `bridge`, `host`, `none`, and `container:<name|id>`.
-Any other value is taken as a custom network's name to which this container should connect to.
+Any other value is taken as a custom network's name or ID to which this container should connect to.
 $content_type = "application/x-tar"; // string |
 $x_registry_config = "x_registry_config_example"; // string | This is a base64-encoded JSON object with auth configurations for multiple registries that a build may refer to.
 The key is a registry URL, and the value is an auth configuration object, [as described in the authentication section](#section/Authentication).
 For example:  ``` {   \"docker.example.com\": {     \"username\": \"janedoe\",     \"password\": \"hunter2\"   },   \"https://index.docker.io/v1/\": {     \"username\": \"mobydock\",     \"password\": \"conta1n3rize14\"   } } ```  Only the registry domain name (and port if not the default 443) are required.
 However, for legacy reasons, the Docker Hub registry must be specified with both a `https://` prefix and a `/v1/` suffix even though Docker will prefer to use the v2 registry API.
 $platform = ""; // string | Platform in the format os[/arch[/variant]]